Documentation Index

 Quickstart

-This guide walks you through signing up, creating an organization, registering an MCP server, writing your first policy, and viewing tool calls in the audit trail.1.
+This guide walks you through signing up, creating a connection, writing your first policy, and making a governed MCP tool call.1.
 Sign Up

 Navigate to app.igris.dev/signup and create an account using email/password or OAuth (GitHub, Google).
 After signup you’ll be prompted to create your first organization.2.
-Create an Organization
+Create a Connection

-Go to Governance → Servers and click Add Server.
-Provide:- Name — a human-readable label (e.g., “Database Production”)
+Connections are encrypted credential vaults for your upstream MCP servers.
+Go to Governance → Connections and click New Connection.
+Provide:- Name — a human-readable label (e.g., “GitHub Production”)

 5. Create Your First Policy

 Go to Governance → Policies and click Create Policy.
-Example: block all destructive database operations.* at the end allows everything not explicitly denied.
+Example: block destructive operations for interns.* at the end allows everything not explicitly denied.
+Conditions on metadata.role only apply when the SDK passes that metadata.

 6. Trigger a Tool Call

-Go to Observe → Audit Events to see every tool call, including:- Timestamp
+Go to Monitoring → Audit Trail to see every tool call, including:- User (from

-- Action taken (allowed / denied / alerted)
+- Policy action (allowed / denied / alerted)

 - Latency